valeriestull/valeriestull.github.io/about-me.md

-I am an interdisciplinary environmental scientist and global health professional with 12 years of experience and a successful track record of interdisciplinary research, project management, fundraising, and outreach.
+I am an interdisciplinary environmental scientist and global health professional with 12 years of experience and a successful track record of applied research, project management, fundraising, and outreach.
 I am passionate about the overlap between agriculture, climate change, and human health.

 My focal areas are international development, planetary health,